Mains flushing

 We'll send you a text or email to let you know if we're flushing in your area.

 This is one of the reasons it's important we have an up-to-date number or email for you.
-You can update your mobile number and email address by heading to your profile, on your online account.
+You can update your mobile number and email address by logging into your online account and heading to your profile.

-We'll let you know about any disruption or ongoing works near your postcode.
+We'll let you know about any disruptions or ongoing work near your postcode.

 Mains flushing video